Forced Labour Regulation (FLR)

 How does the FLR work?

-• The FLR came into effect on 13 December 2024.
+• The FLR entered into force on 13 December 2024.

 The advisors at the RBC Helpdesk will help you with tailored advice for your company.
 We will also answer your questions, for example, about CSRD and CSDDD.